slarrauri/human-governed-ai-development-playbook/README.md

 [![License: CC BY 4.0](https://img.shields.io/badge/License-CC%20BY%204.0-lightgrey.svg)](https://creativecommons.org/licenses/by/4.0/)
 [![Documentation](https://img.shields.io/badge/docs-latest-brightgreen.svg)](./docs-en/)
 [![AI Agents](https://img.shields.io/badge/AI%20Agents-16-blue.svg)](./docs-en/agents/)

+> **Note:** The Spanish (Castellano) version of the site (https://slackdevs.com/es) is provided only for translation review, as it is my native language.
+It will remain online but may be outdated.
+Consequently, the language selector on the main site will be removed.
+>
+> **Nota:** La versión en español (castellano) del sitio (https://slackdevs.com/es) está disponible únicamente para revisión de traducción, ya que es mi lengua materna.
+Permanecerá online pero puede estar desactualizada.
+Por este motivo, se eliminará el selector de idioma del sitio principal.
 ## <� What Is This?

 The **Human Governed AI Development Playbook** is a revolutionary methodology that enables **autonomous software development** using specialized AI agents while maintaining human control at critical decision points.
 It's not about replacing developersit's about multiplying their capabilities across the entire software development lifecycle.